Horologer MING - Watches by MING

 This year, we want to try and bring the SPC concept to a wider audience.
 Recognizing that we have passionate customers beyond those we know personally, who might want something a bit unusual.
 It means that there will be a new category of MING pieces that are open to existing customers for a limited window; with production determined either by the close of the window or component supply; sold on the basis of a concept drawing; with subscription payments and an extended delivery time.
 We recognize it is not for everybody, but for the patient – it’s a chance to be a part of the future of MING and see what we can really do with no restrictions.
 Making SPC public allows us to better gauge demand for these pieces before we commit to production in order to make sure we don’t leave anybody out.

 The SPC Archive contains a catalog of the projects we’ve produced to date; there are currently a couple of chronographs and a flying tourbillon in various stages of development or production.
 These are fully subscribed at present, but if all goes well we should see the launch of the ultralight and an alarm for 2021, and that is just the beginning.
-If you are an existing MING owner and would like to register interest, please email us at hello@ming.watch.
+If you are an existing MING owner and would like to register interest, please email us at [email protected].

 As always, a huge thank you for your passion and support: without you, we wouldn’t be able to keep pushing the envelope.